 For first time presenters, the crit is a deadline, an opportunity to talk in front of a crowd.
 It is a chance to get public feedback, but also a moment to gather one’s ideas and look at the work objectively.
 Choosing the display elements (plinths, wall, frame…) and the venue for the presentation also introduces issues such as context, site awareness and considering the public you are addressing.

 The Crit, presentation or “Discourse Review” (this is the name of the presentations of the work by advanced students at Metàfora) is also a forum where we discuss the links between a student’s investigation and the work of other artists, writers and thinkers within critical theory.
-In this way, the entire student group gets exposed to linking practice and theory, and how a broad sustent is necessary for any art practice.
+In this way, the entire student group of the art school gets exposed to linking practice and theory, and how a broad sustent is necessary for any art practice.

 Director of Metàfora’s Studio Arts Programs